JaapHinke/iottum/internal/MapsIndoors/instructions.md

+# Script for creating iotspot points in MapsIndoors

-> Instructions are for macOS only
+> These instructions are for macOS only

+## INTRODUCTION

+The first section describes what files to download (only needed once).

+The middle section explains how to run the downloaded script to create iotspoints "points" in MapsIndoors.
+You will need MapsIndoors credentials for CMS for this.

+The final section describes a test playground and test input file.

-# FIRST TIME ONLY
+## FIRST TIME ONLY

 ### Make working folder